Girth (tack): Western cinches

-Fitting the Girth
+Fitting a girth

 A girth should first and foremost spread pressure evenly over the entire area.
 If it is too narrow, or if it has a narrow reinforcing strip down its center, it may cause discomfort.
 It is also best if it has some "give" to it, which makes it more comfortable for the horse.
 Many riders also choose a girth that allows for extra elbow room, so the horse is not restricted as his leg moves backward.

 To measure for a girth, the saddle with a pad should be placed on the horse.
 A measuring tape is then used to measure from the middle hole of the billet on one side, under the horse's belly, to the middle billet on the other side.

 If a girth is slightly too small, a girth extender may be used.
 A girth extender attaches to the billets of the saddle and lengthens them, so that a shorter girth may be used.